BithreenGirlen/KamihimePlayerGdiPlus/README.md

 2023-08-29

 This is GdiPlus version prototype of [KamihimePlayer](https://github.com/BithreenGirlen/KamihimePlayer).
-Though this was deprecated because of its slow rendering speed, has the advantage of a little better scaling interpolation over Direct2D version.
+Though this was deprecated because of its slow rendering, has the advantage in better scaling interpolation over Direct2D version.

-There are two points totally different from Direct2D version; one the way importing images and another drawing a part of the image.
+There are two points totally different from Direct2D version; one the way loading images and another drawing part of the image.
-## Image impoting to memory
+## Load image to memory

 ``` cpp
 bool CKamihimeScenePlayer::LoadImageToMemory(const wchar_t* pzFilePath)